 The next example is that of the Jones patent which was patented in Oregon City, OR in 1883.
 The rare patented sticks are both marked and unmarked.
 The example shown is owned by Chuck Tesch and is unmarked.
 It is 6 inches long, delicate and would last in a mining environment but a few shifts.
-Another stick of similar design is 9 inches long and blacksmith made.
+The "Patent Model, Copy or Fake" is 9 1⁄2 inches long and blacksmith made.
 The construction is crude, very substantial and could be expected to last in a mine setting.
-One has to ask however; Why would anyone reproduce a stick with a design that simply wouldn't work?
+One has to ask however; Why would anyone make a Copy or Fake of a stick with a design that simply wouldn't work?
 The candlestick came from Northern California via a grandson from Butte, MT.